sanxlop/ADM-HW3-28/README.md

 ### STEP 4.
 Define a new score!
 We have defined our new score normalizing values of average price, city and number of bedrooms in order to sort the previous results.
 ### BONUS STEP: Make a nice visualization
+In this section we are taking coordinates and a radio to show in the map the houses inside the area (map_folium)